2025 Introductory to Beekeeping Course - Classroom/Field Hybrid

 We will again be offering our popular introductory beekeeping course to get you started in this fascinating and worthwhile hobby.

-Both formats will consist of both classroom and hands-on learning, to give you the necessary theoretical knowledge and also hands-on competence in your observational skills and handling of bees in the yard.
+Our course will consist of both classroom and hands-on learning, to give you the necessary theoretical knowledge and also hands-on competence in your observational skills and handling of bees in the yard.
 We are confident that our course will give you a terrific foundation in your beekeeping journey!

 Course Dates